OsirisPrime/CDT406/README.md

 `/src/`: Main folder for any code.
 - `/src/data/`: Any coded related to the data.
 This includes loading and saving data, pre-processing and so on.
+- `/src/embedded/`: Any code related to the embedded platform goes here.
+This includes code for the BeagleBone Black card as well as convertion to LiteTF.
 - `/src/models/`: Any code related to creating, training and evaluating models goes here.
 - `/src/utils/`: Any code related to utility goes here.
 This includes path handling and other quality of life stuff.
 - `/src/visualizations/`: Any code related to plotting or showing any kind of data goes here.

-Feel free to add more folders as needed, just make sure to document them!

 [1] https://mdh.diva-portal.org/smash/record.jsf?pid=diva2%3A946321&dswid=-6351